drj11/drj11.github.io/2026-02-09/zx81-keyboard.md

 - Therefore there are 8 iterations of the loop, exiting when the `RLC B` changes B from 0x7F (bit 7 reset) to 0xFE (bit 1 reset) which is the only time that the C flag is reset;
+- The entire routine is a loop of 8 iterations, with a bit of book-keeping before and after.

 - HL has all bits set with `LD HL, 0xFFFF` at 0x00;
 - Within the loop both L and H are only changed by ANDing with other values (at 0x13 and preceding for L, and 0x16 and preceduing for H),